Kittyfisto/Metrolib/Documentation/Metrolib.Controls.SearchTextBox/README.md

 The command that is executed when the user wants to stop/abort the search.

 **Watermark**: System.String
-The watermark that is displayed until  becomes non-empty.
+The watermark that is displayed until Text becomes non-empty.